 - You should avoid long plane flights or car rides -- they can lead to blood clots in your legs.
-If you do travel, stand and walk once an hour or so.
+If you do travel, stand and walk around once an hour or so.

 Your recovery time will depend on the extent of your surgery and your own personal situation.
 In general, here's what to expect:

-- If you also had spinal fusion with your laminectomy, your recovery time will be longer -- from two to four months.
+- If you also had spinal fusion with your laminectomy, your recovery time will likely be longer -- from two to four months.

 - Your doctor may not advise a return to full activities involving lifting and bending for two to three months.

 - You should start light walking for exercise and physical therapy exercises as soon as your doctor says you're ready.
-This will speed your recovery.
+This will help speed your recovery.

 How will you know the results of your laminectomy?
 The majority of people who undergo laminectomy do experience a reduction in their back pain symptoms.
-You may not know if the surgery reduced your back pain until six weeks or more after the laminectomy.
+You may not know if the surgery reduced your back pain until about six weeks or more after the laminectomy.